jibsaramnim/stardew-valley-mods-devcontainer/README.md

 Within the container you should have access to the necessary tools, including `msbuild`, `dotnet`, and `nuget`.

 Building your project can be done by triggering the included build task (`ctrl+shift+b`, or `cmd+shift+b`) or by running `msbuild` in terminal.
 Note that the task assumes your mod resides within a subdirectory called `src`.
-If that's not the case for your project, you can modify the script in `.vscode/tasks.json`.
+If that's not the case for your project, you can modify the build scripts in `.vscode/tasks.json` to point to the right directory.

 The container is set up to automatically run `dotnet restore src` after building the container image, but you can re-run this whenever you need to of course.
 If you instead wish to use the `nuget restore` option, you'll have to either include a `*.sln` solution file in your project, or have a `packages.config` file.

+# Building your mod

+VSCode tasks are included to make building your mods easier.
+By default a debug build will be made when using VSCode's build task (default keyboard shortcut is `ctrl+shift+b` for Linux/Windows, or `cmd+shift+b` for Mac).
+You can access individual tasks through VSCode's Command Palette (`ctrl+shift+p` or `cmd+shift+p` by default) to trigger a release build.

 ## Included tools

 Some of the included tools that are possibly useful for you to use directly are:

 -   `msbuild`
 -   `dotnet`
 -   `nuget`

 # Contributing

 If you have any improvements or suggestions you wish to share, please feel free to open an issue or pull request.
 Test reports for different environments will also be appreciated.